Automatic Segmentation and Visualization of Choroid in OCT with Knowledge Infused Deep Learning: Methodology

 \section{Methodology}

 Figure~\ref{framework} is an illustration of the framework of our method, which primarily includes the choroid segmentation using the proposed Bio-Net, \textit{en face} projection, and the proposed shadow localization and elimination pipeline.
 We use the U-Net for shadow location mask generation and the Deshadow-Net for shadow elimination.
 The Deshadow-Net follows the architecture of the two-stage inpainting GAN in \cite{nazeri2019edgeconnect}.
 The choroid layer of a OCT volume is firstly segmented by the Bio-Net.
-We also can get the RPE layer by moving the upper boundary of the choroid 20 $\mu$m upward.
-Then the OCT volume is projected into the 2D \textit{en face} plane with the mean value projection along the axial direction, for generating the \textit{en face} RPE and choroid images.
-The vessel shadows in the RPE image is segmented with the U-Net to locate their positions.
+We can get the RPE layer by moving the upper boundary of the choroid 20 $\mu$m upward.
+Then the segmented RPE and choroid regions are projected into the 2D \textit{en face} plane with the mean value projection along the axial direction, for generating the \textit{en face} RPE and choroid projection images.
+The vessel shadows in the RPE projection image is segmented with the U-Net to locate their positions.
 Finally, the shadow location mask in combination with the \textit{en face} choroid image are inputted into the Deshadow-Net for the shadow elimination.